 Section 1 contains the custom details relevant to you, your tenants, and your rental property— who is on the lease, rent amount, utilities, etc. You’ll add these details during the lease creation process.

 We’ve set up the lease agreement in a way that is easy for you and your tenants to understand.
 You’ll see the main details you’ve added to the summary table at the front of the lease agreement.
-The remaining items—like smoking, utilities, keys, etc.—are outlined in the rest of Section 1 as you can see in this example Texas Lease Agreement.
+The remaining items—like smoking, utilities, keys, etc.—are outlined in the rest of Section 1.

 Here are a couple of other items in Section 1 worth mentioning: